-This is a 5 week (mostly) asynchronous course, with only two synchronous sessions built in.
-At the beginning of the course, you will be invited to a virtual meet and greet and at the end you will have a chance to showcase your work.
+This is a 5-week (mostly) asynchronous course, with two synchronous sessions built in.
+One is at the beginning of the course for a virtual meet-and-greet, and again at the close where you will have a chance to showcase your work.
 By the end of this short course, you will have developed a template for an online teaching module which will include clearly defined learning outcomes that are aligned with active learning experiences and assessment strategies that demonstrate student learning.

 - An overview of online learning including benefits and challenges for instructors and students

 - The importance of community in online environments

 - Articulating course expectations through the use of the syllabus and rubrics

 - Handling communication with students in a virtual classroom

 - Basic information on the technical side of teaching using Blackboard

 - Actively participate by posting to the discussion boards on the assigned topics on a weekly basis

 - Complete readings and watch included videos to enable them to make thoughtful posts and provide constructive feedback on the discussion boards